chippyash/Builder-Pattern/docs/Test-Contract.md

-# chippyash\Builder-Pattern
+# Chippyash Builder Pattern

 ## chippyash\Test\BuilderPattern\AbstractBuilder

 *  Get data object returns array
 *  Setting simple value will store in builder parameters
+*  Setting a closure for a parameter will store result of closure
 *  Setting a builder for a parameter will build nested array
-*  Builder will use set method if one is avalaible
+*  Builder will use set method if one is available
 *  Builder will proxy to set if set method not found
 *  Set will throw exception for unknown parameter
-*  Builder will use get method if one is avalaible
+*  Builder will use get method if one is available
 *  Builder will proxy to get if get method not found
 *  Get will throw exception for unknown parameter
 *  Isset will return true for parameter that has value